Montana/gagg/README.md

 # gagg.us
 Mazzy's "unwordpressing" of her site gagg.us - this is to save progress.
 Code written by Montana Mendy

 First we can use https://wordpress.org/plugins/static-html-output-plugin/, this converts a WP site into a static HTML website.
 Which makes for easier editing for someone who knows HTML, CSS , JS.
+The theme in question here is http://www.mojomarketplace.com/item/fusion-magazine-wordpress-theme, you can see the edited version at www.gagg.us